mwhawkins/django-simplemfa/README.md

 - `simplemfa/mfa_text.html` (the MFA text message template)
 - `simplemfa/mfa_voice.html` (plain text file with the message you want to send via phone call)
 - `simplemfa/auth.html` (the MFA login screen template)
-- `simplemfa/mfa_base.html` (the MFA base template, optional if you have a separate base template)

 Examples are provided in the package's `templates` directory (`simplemfa/templates`).